An Experimental Study of Semantic Continuity for Deep Learning Models: Experiment

 We designed a Colorful MNIST dataset to verify our conjecture.
 The background of 95\% data for the training set is red, and that of the left 5\% is blue; at the same time, the background of 95\% data for testing is blue, and that of the left 5\% is red.
 We use normal training and semantic continuity training methods to fit the training set, and test their performance in the test set.
 The experimental results are shown in the Table~\ref{transfer_label}.

-It shows that the model with semantic continuity constraint uses less task-unrelated information (such as color), and the semantic continuity constraint is helpful to solve the problem of the machine bias.
+It shows that the model with semantic continuity constraint uses less task-unrelated information (such as color), and the semantic continuity constraint is helpful in solving the problem of data bias.